sriumcp/docs/docs/user-guide/topics/abn/appconf.md

         type: svc
       - name: recommender-candidate
         type: deploy
+    finalizer: true
 ```

 ## Distinguishing characteristics
-An appconf resource has two characteristics that distinguishes it from a regular configmap.
+An appconf resource has three distinguishing characteristics.

-1. It has the `iter8.tools/role` set to the value `appconf`.
+1. It has a label with key `iter8.tools/role` and value `appconf`.
-2. Its `data` section has an [`appconf.yaml`](#appconfyaml-reference) field, whose value describes the app.
+2. Its `data` section has a single key, [`appconf.yaml`](#appconfyaml-reference).
+The value for this key provides the parameters related to the app.

 ## `appconf.yaml` reference